-Open interest is a term that has gradually been gaining increased exposure within crypto circles in recent months, but what exactly does it mean and why does it matter to traders?
+Open interest is a term that has been gaining increased exposure within crypto circles as margin trading has grown in popularity, but what exactly does it mean and why does it matter to traders?
 We break down the ins and outs of open interest and show you how to use it in your trading activities.

 What is Open Interest?

-Simply put, open interest is the total number of outstanding contracts that have not been settled for an asset, in our case Bitcoin.
-These are essentially the cumulative number of open positions, as opposed to volume which gives you the number of closed positions.
-As with almost everything in the Bitcoin trading space these days, the term refers to margin trading, because this is by and large the only way people are making money on Bitcoin right now.
+Simply put, open interest is the total number of outstanding margin contracts that have not been settled for an asset, in our case Bitcoin.
+These are essentially the cumulative number of open positions, as opposed to volume, which gives you the number of closed positions.

-Open interest doesn’t dictate a market trend in itself, it merely shows how much interest is being taken in the market – a decreasing open interest shows that interest in an asset is declining, whereas an increasing open interest shows that more people are taking bets on the asset.
+Open interest doesn’t dictate a market trend in itself, it merely shows how much interest is being taken in the market; a decreasing level of open interest shows that interest in an asset is declining, whereas an increase in open interest shows that more people are taking bets on the asset.

 Take Other Factors into Account